Bettermeans/help.bettermeans/index.markdown

 Getting started with Bettermeans
 -----------------------------------

-As a first step, read the [getting started section](insertlink) and watch the tour
+As a first step, read the [getting started section](/quickstart) and watch the tour

-If you need help or have any questions, feel free to [contact support](mailto:support@bettermeans.com) or [ask the community](https://secure.bettermeans.com/projects/21/boards/39).
+If you need help or have any questions, feel free to [ask the community](https://secure.bettermeans.com/projects/21/boards/39) or [contact support](mailto:support@bettermeans.com).

 <object width="640" height="390">
   <param name="movie" value="http://www.youtube.com/v/0wJAf229YUs"></param>